 Skip to main content

-Preliminary — pending external methodology review (OMNI-3064).
-Numbers on this page will be re-verified by an external SRE before this comparison is linked from the docs sidebar.
-See benchmarks/METHODOLOGY.md.
+Preliminary — pending final verification.
+Numbers on this page will be re-verified before this comparison is linked from the docs sidebar.

 edgartools is a well-designed open-source Python library (MIT-licensed) that talks directly to SEC EDGAR.
 It’s the OSS peer most agent-builders evaluate alongside hosted APIs.
-This comparison puts OMNI head-to-head against edgartools on the same four workflows we use to benchmark against sec-api.io and financialdatasets.ai.
+This comparison puts SEC API head-to-head against edgartools on the same four workflows we use to benchmark against sec-api.io and financialdatasets.ai.

 Speed

 From a ubuntu-latest GitHub Actions runner, N=5 iterations per case.
-Every edgartools iteration runs in a fresh subprocess with all caches cleared, so each measurement is a truly cold SEC fetch — no in-memory or on-disk cache hits skew the p50 (methodology):
+Every edgartools iteration runs in a fresh subprocess with all caches cleared, so each measurement is a truly cold SEC fetch — no in-memory or on-disk cache hits skew the p50 in the methodology notes:

 Entity resolve34ms471ms13.9×273164,686